-Prior to his ordained ministry, Bishop Sauls pursued a legal career, graduating from Furman University in Atlanta, GA and the University of Virginia School of Law.
+Prior to his ordained ministry, Bishop Sauls pursued a legal career, graduating from Furman University in Greenville, SC and the University of Virginia School of Law.
 He worked as a corporate lawyer, most notably with the law department of Delta Air Lines.
 From there he attended and graduated from General Theological Seminary in New York City and was ordained a priest in 1989 at St. George’s Church in Griffin, GA.
 He continued his parish ministry at St. Bartholomew’s Church in Atlanta and St. Thomas’ Church, Savannah, GA prior to his election as Bishop of Lexington.

 Bishop Sauls has extensive media experience, as a result both of having served as international spokesman for The Episcopal Church and having authored numerous articles, op-eds, pamphlets and presentations.
 As a preacher and keynote speaker, he is in wide demand across The Episcopal Church.